The Arden Story

 Much like Arden, Cimex is a global supplier of CAD and CAM software in the packaging sector, so we were delighted to bring their skills and expertise into the Arden Group, with the partnership bringing together some of the best minds in the industry to develop a new era of software tools and innovative solutions for our customers.

-Now, more than half a century since the Poynter brothers first set to work in their mother’s cellar, The Arden group of companies employs 165 people around the world and has an annual turnover of £11 million, through our Dies, Engraving and Software divisions.
+Six decades on since the Poynter brothers first set to work in their mother’s cellar, the Arden group of companies employs 300 people around the world and has an annual turnover of £20 million, through our Dies, Engraving and Software divisions.

 For Arden Software, we now have a global workforce of more than 60 people, thousands of customers around the world, and are renowned for our innovations in CAD and CAM software for the print and packaging industry.

-We’re also proud to be an international leader in the development of structural design, die-making and workflow management systems, and deliver a suite of cutting-edge software products including Impact, Enterprise and WEBcnx.
+We’re proud to be an international leader in the development of structural design, die-making and workflow management systems, with a suite of cutting-edge software products including Impact, Enterprise and WEBcnx.